Blackboard Student Resources

 Only your instructor can decide how to deal with a test/quiz or assignment if you have been disconnected.
-The OIT Help Desk cannot reset a test for you without authorization from your instructor.
+The Technology Support Desk cannot reset a test for you.

-As an Extended Ed student, what do I need to do?
+As an Extended Ed/Open U student, what do I need to do?

 Registration forms are processed in the order they are received.
-Please allow at least three days for Blackboard access.
+Please allow at least three days for Bb access.

-After your application is processed, your name will be added to Blackboard and you can log in with your Stan State Warrior ID and password.
+After your application is processed, your name will be added to Bb and you can log in with your Stan State Warrior ID and password.

 Why can't I see my courses on Blackboard?

-Student names are added to Blackboard courses during the week before the first day of instruction.
-You will see courses in which your name has been added to the Blackboard roster.
+Student names are added to Bb courses before the first day of instruction.
+You will see courses in which your name has been added to the Bb course roster.

-If your instructor is not using Blackboard, the course may be turned off.
-If you know your instructor is using Blackboard, contact that instructor.
+If your instructor is not using Bb, the course may be turned off.
+If you know your instructor is using Bb, contact that instructor.

 If you have a HOLD on your registration, contact Enrollment Services.
-Once the hold is cleared, your enrollment will be processed and you will have access to your Blackboard course sites.
+Once the hold is cleared, your enrollment will be processed and you will have access to your Bb course sites.

 What files can I upload to Blackboard?